apimeister/tibco-ems-rs/README.md

 Rust bindings for the Tibco EMS C library.

 A high-level API is provided to simplify the interaction.
-Since the high-level API does not fully cover the EMS capabilities, a low-level binding in provided by the sub-module tibco_ems::c_binding.
+Since the high-level API does not fully cover the EMS capabilities, a low-level binding is provided by the sub-module tibco_ems::c_binding.

 # License